Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 - Heaps of commisison free assets to trade

 2. Capital.com – Beginner Friendly Market Maker Broker With $20 Minimum Deposit

 Capital.com is another market maker broker offering clients a plethora of different assets.
 Here you can choose between upwards of 2,000 financial instruments, which covers everything from forex and stock CFDs to commodities and indices.
-When it comes to all-important regulation - this broker is licensed by both CySEC of Cyprus and FCA of the UK.
+When it comes to all-important regulation - this broker is licensed by CySEC, FCA, ASIC, and NBRB.